linl33/bohemia/guides/guide_anomalies_and_errors.md

 4. Data managers go row-by-row in the table and submit corrections / confirmations (ie, semi-structured comments regarding which remediative action should be taken).
 5. The corrections / confirmations submitted by the data managers get stored in the `corrections` table in the Bohemia database.
 6. Databrew codifies corrections in the `scripts/clean_database.R` script.
 This serves as a functional script to implement corrections.
-7. The output of the `scripts/clean_database.R` is stored in the `anomalies_corrections_log` table which acts a log of all changes to "raw" data.
+7. The output of the `scripts/clean_database.R` is stored in the `anomaly_corrections_log` table which acts a log of all changes to "raw" data.

 ## The `corrections` table